-Clomid is usually used alongside sex or artificial insemination to increase your chances of getting pregnant.
+Clomid is usually prescribed alongside sex or artificial insemination to increase your chances of getting pregnant.

 How many rounds of Clomid does it take to get pregnant?

-If your doctor thinks it’s right for you, they’ll typically start with a dose of around 50mg daily for the first round.
+If your doctor thinks it’s right for you, they’ll typically start with a dose of around 50mg daily for the first round (of around five days).

 It’s relatively rare, but you might get pregnant after just one round of Clomid (a “round” consists of one menstrual cycle).

 In general, there’s an 11.5% chance (for women under 37) you’ll get pregnant each cycle.